glitchybunny/DWebCampScrapbook/README.md

 5. Once all that is done, it should be as simple as running **app.py**

 By default the flask server runs on 10.8.8.8:88 (because that was the app setup for dweb2019), but that can be changed.

-If you want different settings on different devices, having an environment var like DEBUG=true is useful.